 3. Pain points and pay points

-Remember, landing pages are there to convert your traffic into leads and sales.
+Remember, post-click landing pages are there to convert your traffic into leads and sales.

-Landing pages are where the real action of your paid campaigns takes place.
-Make sure that you are emphasizing the right priorities on your page to convert the right types of users that you areing.
+post-click landing pages are where the real action of your paid campaigns takes place.
+Make sure that you are emphasizing the right priorities on your page to convert the right types of users that you are targeting.
 Speak to them in their terms.

 Sell your benefits as time savers, not just money savers.
 This is a commodity that every person values, regardless of their budget or marketing objectives.